JS Kabylie: Cherif Mellal period (2018–2021)

 Due to the COVID-19 pandemic, the 2019–20 season is frozen at the 22nd day (fourth in the standings) and the cancellation of the Algerian Cup allows JSK to compete in the 2020–21 CAF Confederation Cup.
 JSK qualifies for the group stage of the 2020–21 CAF Confederation Cup after passing the two qualifying rounds against the Nigeriens of the US GN and against Stade Malien.
 The club qualified for the quarter-finals after finishing 1st in the group.

 Due to the impossibility of amateur clubs to play the Algerian Cup due to the COVID-19 pandemic, the FAF decided to replace it with the Algerian League Cup which concerns the 20 Ligue 1 clubs.
 The club is exempt of the preliminary round because it plays the CAF Confederation Cup and therefore begins the competition in the round of 16 where it beats NA Hussein Dey 2–0.

 The club qualified for the semi-finals of the CAF Confederation Cup after beating the Tunisians of CS Sfaxien 2–1 on aggregate (1–0 away and 1–1 at home).

 The club qualified for the semi-finals of the Algerian League Cup after beating US Biskra 2–0 on the road.

-The club qualified for the final of the Algerian League Cup after beating WA Tlemcen 1–0 at home.
+For the first time, the club qualified for the final of the Algerian League Cup after beating WA Tlemcen 1–0 at home.

-JSK qualified for the CAF Confederation Cup final (19 years after its last African final) after beating Coton Sport 5–1 on aggregate (2–1 away win and 3–0 win home).
+For the first time, JSK qualified for the CAF Confederation Cup final (19 years after its last African final) after beating Coton Sport 5–1 on aggregate (2–1 away win and 3–0 win home).

 The club loses the CAF Confederation Cup final to Raja Casablanca 2–1 in a single-match final in Cotonou, Benin.

-The club added a new line to its record by winning the Algerian League Cup for the first time against NC Magra on penalties 4–1 after a score of 2–2 and ending a 10-year drought.
+The club added another title to its record by winning the Algerian League Cup for the first time against NC Magra on penalties 4–1 after a score of 2–2 and ending a 10-year drought.
 With this victory, the club qualifies for the 2021–22 CAF Confederation Cup.

+In championship, JS Kabylie finished in 5th place.